bediger4000/scrambledurl/README.md

 Don't use this problem in your interviews, if you're a hiring manager.
 Point out all the flaws if you're a candidate, and further, consider it a red flag for the potential employer.

+I'll note again that it took me considerably longer than 45 minutes to get a working decoder, and longer than that to get a decent, non-hacky permutor going, plus some time to experiment with Base64 encoding and decoding.
+I would have failed this job interview, so take my analysis with a grain of salt.